seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql.md

 ## Queries

-We will need 3 queries for our 3 main pages according our `Model`s and UI designs:
+We will need 3 queries for our 3 main pages:

 1. For the page `clients_and_projects`: